+I{BMBXM}

-I{BMBXM} This section is included for completeness.
-It repeats the definitions from [1] and so is non-normative.
+This section is included for completeness.
+It repeats the definitions from the Arm® Architecture Reference Manual, for A-profile architecture [1] and so is non-normative.

-For SError interrupt and synchronous External abort exceptions taken to AArch32 state, the default target mode is:
+The default target mode for SError interrupt and synchronous External abort exceptions taken to AArch32 state is:

-- Abort mode, if taken from EL0, EL1 or EL3, including from Secure Monitor mode. - Hyp mode, if taken from EL2.
+- Abort mode, if taken from EL0, EL1 or EL3, including from Monitor mode. - Hyp mode, if taken from EL2.